SumoLogic/sumologic-documentation/docs/manage/manage-subscription/sumo-logic-flex-accounts.md

 ## Features by plan type​

 The following table provides a summary list of key features by Flex package accounts.
-For Free and Trial account details, see the details for [Cloud Flex Legacy accounts](/docs/manage/manage-subscription/cloud-flex-legacy-accounts).

 | Feature | Free | Trial | Essentials | Enterprise Suite Flex |
 |:------- | :--- | :---- | :------------- | :------------- |